AD Blocker Detected

 Emotional Intelligence Course - What is emotional intelligence

-Before we dive into the best EI courses on the internet, it will be helpful to lay a foundational understanding of the benefits of emotional intelligence and what exactly EI is.
-Emotional intelligence consists of three components that, when brought together in an individual, can lead to great understanding and empathy with interpersonal relationships:
+Before we dive into the best emotional intelligence training online, it will be helpful to lay a foundational understanding of the benefits of emotional intelligence and what exactly EI is.
+Emotional intelligence consists of three components that, when brought together in an individual, can lead to great understanding and empathy in interpersonal relationships:

 • Being aware of and being able to identify your own emotions and the emotions of others